-School Closure due to COVID-19 (Coronavirus)
+Possible Self-Isolation due to COVID-19 (Coronavirus)

 These are strange and difficult times for everyone and our children with SEND may be finding current events and restrictions especially difficult to make sense of.
 Here are some sources of help and advice which you may find useful, and some resources to use at home with your children.
 Stay safe and keep well.
-We miss you all.

 Mrs Baker and the Blackhall Primary School Team.

 The government have some guidance on their website to help children with SEND continue their education during coronavirus (COVID-19) as well as advice for parents and carers looking after children with special educational needs and disabilities (SEND), as part of the Guidance for parents and carers on supporting children and young people’s mental health and wellbeing during the coronavirus (COVID-19) pandemic.

 BBC Bitesize have put together a Parents Toolkit with SEND (special educational needs and disabilities) resources, activities and support to help you and your family during lockdown.